vinnn223/-QB-Admin-Announce-Staff-system/README.md

 How to install

-1. Replace chat in your resources folder
-2. ensure QB-Admin-Announce-Staff-system
+1. ensure QB-Admin-Announce-Staff-system
-3. Enjoy!
+2. Enjoy!

 DO NOT UPLOAD OR DISTRIBUTE